siepie/coding-kata-csharp7/StringCalculator/README.md

 * Try not to read ahead.
 * Do one task at a time.
 The trick is to learn to work incrementally.
 * Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

+## The assignment

 1. Create a simple String calculator with a method Calculate(string numbers)

    a.
 The method can take 0, 1 or 2 numbers, and will return their sum and difference
        (for an empty string it will return 0) for example “” or “1” or “1,2”

    b.
 Start with the simplest test case of an empty string and move to 1 and two numbers

    c.
 Remember to solve things as simply as possible so that you force yourself to write tests you did not think about

    d.
 Remember to refactor after each passing test

  2. Allow the method to handle an unknown amount of numbers